AlexStue/petclinic-jul24/README.md

-# Wellcome to our DevOps-Project
+# Welcome to our DevOps-Project

 ## Introduction to DevOps

-This Repo is biuld on our DevOps-Project based on the Datascientest Training for DevOps.
+This Repo is build on our DevOps-Project based on the Datascientest Training for DevOps.
-You will find a Pipeline jusing different tools to run an App on a bare-metal Server.
+You will find a Pipeline using different tools to run an App on a bare-metal Server.

 DevOps is the art of automation.
-It combines the development of new features and bugfixes with the operation of infrastucture to deploy on Server or Cloud as well as keeping configurations updated, maintanance and scaling.
+It combines the development of new features and bugfixes with the operation of infrastucture to deploy on the Server or Cloud as well as keeping configurations updated, maintanance and scaling.
-Combining these two main appartments brings several benefits:
+Combining these two main departments brings several benefits:

-- Infrastructure als code minimizes sources of errors.
+- Infrastructure as Code minimizes sources of errors.
-- Greatly shorten the time from develop to deploy the applications.
+- Greatly shortens the time from develop to deploy the applications.
 - Testing given and new code is within the automation.
 - Keep data and configurations safe due to automated backups.
-- Get notifications of warings and errors directly and available for the entire team.
+- Get notifications of warnings and errors directly and available for the entire team.

 The Pipeline of DevOps is also known as CI/CD-Pipline.
 "Constant Integration and Continuous Delivery" describes best the automation to gain speed and quality in deploying applications.